-This engine will operate on any traditional O-31 Gauge track system, including M.T.H.'s RealTrax® or ScaleTrax $^{\rm TM}$ or traditional tubular track.
-It is also compatible with most standard AC transformers.
-(See page 21 for a complete list of compatible transformers and wiring instructions.)
+This engine is available in 2-rail and 3-rail Versions and will operate on any O-42 Gauge track system (3-rail), 31" radius (2-rail) including M.T.H.'s RealTrax and ScaleTrax or traditional tubular track.
+It is also compatible with most AC and DC transformers.
+See page 24 for a list of compatible transformers and wiring instructions.